sashwatgupta/Architectural-Alchemists/intent/reference-architecture.md

 3. **Logging Services:** Utilize CloudWatch Logs and centralized logging solutions to aggregate and analyze logs from microservices and Lambda functions.

-# Deployment architecture
-- All the services are deployed on three availability zones in the same region.
-- [Pilot light](/ADR/dr-strategy.md) for DR will be used across multiple regions
-- Separate accounts will be used for different business units